Jump to navigation

 Fresh water is fundamental to all life.
 The Northwest Territories (NWT) has an abundance of fresh water.
 This water is essential to ecosystem health, and the social, cultural and economic well-being of territorial residents.
 Northerners rely on water and aquatic ecosystems for sustenance, recreation, and transportation.

 The deadline to apply has now passed.
-The next application period will open in Spring 2023
+Stay tuned for the next Call for Applications in Spring 2026!

 News

-NWT Water Stewardship Strategy Action Plan 2021-2025 Released
+2023 NWT Water Stewardship Strategy Action Plan Progress Review

 Amelie Aubrey-Smith